labstreaminglayer/App-Tobii/readme.md

+This repository is now archived.
+It never worked properly.
+Please find the other Tobii LSL apps.

 == Usage ==

 This program is currently untested since we don't have access to the hardware at this moment (http://www.tobii.com/) -- let me know if you find that it actually works. :-)